RotatingCloud/mms_bizdev_project/README.md

 - ask me for .env (only for the homies)
 - run program

+project_full.py contains the code for the previous two phases along with the new phase three project_lite.py contains only the code for phase three

 # Command-Line Tool Documentation

 This documentation provides details on the available command-line arguments for the tool.